Dorian8013/algo/docs/client-linux-wireguard.md

 ## Install WireGuard

-To connect to your AlgoVPN using [WireGuard](https://www.wireguard.com) from Ubuntu, first install WireGuard:
+To connect to your rAlgoVPN using [WireGuard](https://www.wireguard.com) from Ubuntu, first install WireGuard:

 ```shell
 # Ubuntu 19.04 and earlier: